Procedure In Brief

 Surgical Recovery & Final Outcome

-– Length of stay in hospital – usually 4 days for both operations (which will be done over 4-6 months).
+- Length of stay in hospital – usually 3 days.

-– Time restricted to bed – 1 day, but there will be no need for a bladder catheter
+- Time restricted to bed – 1-2 days, in which the patient will be fitted with a bladder catheter for 24 hours.

-– Time to walking – patients should be able to walk 1-2 days, and walk without any discomfort after a week.
+- Time to walking – patients should be able to walk after 2 days of recovery, and then walk without discomfort after 10-14 days.

 - Time to exercise – patients should be able to exercise after 4 weeks of recovery.

-– Time to full recovery – patients should feel fully recovered and be able to return to work by 6-8 weeks.
+- Time to full recovery – patients should feel fully recovered and able to return to work by 2 months.

-– Dressings – patients will wear dressings on the breast for 2 weeks.
+- Dressings – patients will have a glue dressings on the breast and tummy for 2 weeks until it peels away.

-Please do not hesitate to contact us if you have any questions or would like to obtain costs.
+Please do not hesitate to contact us if you have any questions or would like to obtain costs for either insured or self pay patients.
+Please note there are some excesses liable with insured patients.
+All details can be obtained from Stephen McCulley’s secretary.